 - Group Adult Foster Care Provider

 If you are applying or reapplying to become a MassHealth provider, you may be required to submit an application fee.
-The application fee is $532 for calendar year 2013.
+The application fee is $560 for Calendar Year 2017 (effective January 1, 2017).
 Federal law generally requires provider applicants for enrollment or reenrollment into a Medicaid program to pay an application fee.
 See 42 CFR 455.460 implementing Section 6401 of the National Health Care Reform (ACA).
 Individual physicians and non-physician practitioners, including dentists, providers of Home- and Community-Based Waiver Services, group practices, and local public health providers participating in MassHealth's Flu Vaccine Program, are exempt.
 Also exempt are providers who are enrolled in Medicare or another state’s Medicaid program or CHIP, and have paid the application fee to a Medicare contractor or another state’s Medicaid program.

 Revalidation of enrollment

 The state Medicaid agency must revalidate the enrollment of all providers, regardless of provider type, at least every five years.
-MassHealth revalidation planning is in process.
+MassHealth revalidation is currently underway.